nighthawkcoders/pages_java/review.md

     }
 ```

-4. Print Matrix

-* No real challenges, IntelliJ directed me to StringBuilder
+* Print Matrix.
+No real challenges, IntelliJ directed me to StringBuilder

 ```java
 // nest for loops to format output of a matrix